Prudential says CFO leaves after conduct falls short of standards

-Turner, who has been with the Asia-focused company for 12 years before resigning, will stay on for four months to support a transition to his replacement, Ben Bulmer, the insurer said.
+Turner, who has been with the Asia-focused insurer for 12 years before resigning, will stay on for four months to support a transition to his replacement, Ben Bulmer, the company 2368.HK said.

-"The group sets itself high standards and Mr Turner fell short on this occasion," Prudential said in a statement, but did not detail the issue.
+"The group sets itself high standards and Mr Turner fell short on this occasion," Prudential said in a statement, without detailing the issue.

+The incident was identified as part of internal processes, and the recruitment in question was not completed, a company spokesperson said, without stating the nature of the misconduct.

+Prudential's board was told of the matter in mid-March, and the firm has appointed a law firm to lead the investigation, the spokesperson added.

 "We expect all our colleagues to adhere to the highest professional standards and behaviours," Chief Executive Anil Wadhwani said, citing the code's provisions.